The Secret to Being Really Good at Doing Anything: "BASICS"

 Article by: AP @Tradecraft USA

-When it comes to skill performance – it doesn’t matter who you are, where you are, or what you need to do; the secret to being truly effective is the application of the basics.
+When it comes to skill performance – it doesn’t matter who you are, where you are, or what you want to do; the secret to being effective is the application of the basics.
 Written as a formula, this concept is expressed as: Performance = Objective x Basics.
 It is relevant to any subject or skill.

 What are basics?